Ramaswamy Venkataraman: Vice President of India (1984–1987)

+President of India (1987–1992)

+In the election held in July 1987 Venkataraman emerged victorious winning 740,148 votes against 281,550 votes polled by Krishna Iyer.
+Mithilesh Kumar came a distant third winning 2,223 votes.
+Venkatraman won the support of 606 of 755 Members of Parliament and majorities in 14 of 25 state legislative assemblies while Iyer won a majority in 8 legislative assemblies where non-Congress parties held a majority and the support of 139 members of Parliament.
+Kumar, leader of the Goodmans Party, ended up winning seven votes.
+Venkataraman was declared elected on 16 July 1987 and was sworn in on 25 July 1987.
+The election was challenged unsuccessfully in the Supreme Court by Mithilesh Kumar.
+Coming after a series of electoral defeats, controversies over defence deals and the uneasy relationship between Prime Minister Gandhi and President Zail Singh, the election result was perceived as a boost to the Congress Party.

-Later he was to serve as Vice-President of India and then as a President of India starting 1987, where he worked with four prime ministers, and appointed three of them: V. P. Singh, Chandra Shekhar and P. V. Narasimha Rao, during his five-year term, which saw the advent of coalition politics in India.
+Venkataraman served as President of India starting 1987, where he worked with four prime ministers, and appointed three of them: V. P. Singh, Chandra Shekhar and P. V. Narasimha Rao, during his five-year term, which saw the advent of coalition politics in India.
 His successor S. D. Sharma was the only other Indian President in 20th Century to work with four prime ministers and appoint three of them.
+According to his book, My Presidential Years, Venkataraman noted that a Congress MP approached him with the idea of seeking a second term, which he "categorically" declined.

+Desire for retirement: Venkataraman explained that he did not want to be involved in the political maneuvering necessary for a second term.

+Post-presidency

+Venkataraman returned to Chennai after retiring, but moved back to Delhi a few years later.

-Honours and accolades
+Honours

 Venkataraman received the Doctorate of Law (Honoris Causa) from the University of Madras.
 He is an Honorary Fellow, Madras Medical College; a Doctor of Social Sciences, University of Roorkee; Doctor of Law (Honoris Causa) from the University of Burdwan.
-He was awarded The Tamra Patra for participation in the freedom struggle, the Soviet Land Prize for his travelogue on K. Kamaraj's visit to the Socialist countries.
+He was awarded the Tamra Patra for participation in the freedom struggle, the Soviet Land Prize for his travelogue on K. Kamaraj's visit to the Socialist countries.
 He was the recipient of a Souvenir from the Secretary-General of the United Nations for distinguished service as President of the U.N.
 Administrative Tribunal.
 The title of "Sat Seva Ratna" was conferred on him by the Sankaracharya of Kancheepuram.
 He was a great devotee of the Paramacharya of Kanchi.